kcp-dev/kcp/docs/workspaces.md

 The following cluster workspace types are created internally to support User Home Workspaces:

-* `homeroot`: the workspace that will contain all the Home workspaces, spread across buckets. - Can contain only Homebucket workspaces
+- `homeroot`: the workspace that will contain all the Home workspaces, spread across buckets. - Can contain only Homebucket workspaces
-* `homebucket`: the type of workspaces that will contain a subset of all home workspaces. - Can contain either Homebucket (multi-level bucketing) or Home workspaces
+- `homebucket`: the type of workspaces that will contain a subset of all home workspaces. - Can contain either Homebucket (multi-level bucketing) or Home workspaces
-* `home`: the ClusterWorkspace of home workspaces - can contain any type of workspaces as children (especially universal workspaces)
+- `home`: the ClusterWorkspace of home workspaces - can contain any type of workspaces as children (especially universal workspaces)

 ### Bucket configuration options

 The `kcp` administrator can configure:

-* `<prefix>`, which defaults to `root:users`
+- `<prefix>`, which defaults to `root:users`
-* bucket depth, which defaults to 2
+- bucket depth, which defaults to 2
-* bucket name length, in characters, which defaults to 2
+- bucket name length, in characters, which defaults to 2

 The following outlines valid configuration options.
 With the default setup, ~5 users or ~700 sub-buckets will be in any bucket.

+{{% alert title="Warning" color="warning" %}}
-> **NOTE**: DO NOT set the bucket size to be longer than 2, as this will adversely impact performance.
+DO NOT set the bucket size to be longer than 2, as this will adversely impact performance.
+{{% /alert %}}

 User-names have `(26 * [(26 + 10 + 2) * 61] * 36 = 2169648)` permutations, and buckets are made up of lowercase-alpha
 chars.
 Invalid configurations break the scale limit in sub-buckets or users.
 Valid configurations should target having not more than ~1000 sub-buckets per bucket and at least 5 users per bucket.

-**Valid Configurations**
+### Valid Configurations

 |length|depth|sub-buckets|users|
 |------|-----|-----------|-----|